OutSystems/docs-validation/templates/mobile-plugins/mobile-plugin.md

 For publishing in the official OutSystems docs repo, use the link [Adding plugins](../intro.md#adding-plugins)

-The full lik is https://success.outsystems.com/Documentation/11/Extensibility_and_Integration/Mobile_Plugins#adding-plugins
+The full link is https://success.outsystems.com/Documentation/11/Extensibility_and_Integration/Mobile_Plugins#adding-plugins

 -->